davendw49/EvolvingKE/README.md

 # EvolvingKE

-an toolkit for evolving knowledge embedding method based on OpenKE.
+A toolkit for evolving knowledge embedding method based on OpenKE.